a1357Z/identity-reconciliation/Solution.md

         1. a new person is added

-    if both contact1 and contact2 are present:
+    if both contact1 and contact2 are present: both belong to same contact group
+            4. we find an existing contact both belong to different contact group
             3. two different existing persons are connected as one

 # use cases in detail: